Gridstone/DebugDrawer/README.md

  - Displaying device information
  - Viewing and sharing Logcat entries collected by [Timber](https://github.com/JakeWharton/timber)
  - Providing a more convenient entry into [LeakCanary](https://github.com/square/leakcanary)
+ - Selecting a logging level and piping OkHttp logs into Timber

 Of course, you're free to implement your own modules as well.